 If the settings of the system are correct, consider the following listed solutions:

-Examine the Windows 10 drivers:
+Check For Outdated/Missing Windows 10 drivers:

 Outdated or incorrect drivers in the system can be a cause for the sleep mode concerns.
 Ensure that the drivers of the system are updated.
 Download windows drivers & read our step by step guide to update windows 10 drivers with driver restore.
 Driver Restore makes it easy for you to update missing or outdated drivers.
+All you have to do is download it and scan your PC for required updates.

 Most importantly take into consideration the following drivers: